Main Page Content

 “My confidence grew from my experience at Brockport.
 I became a better writer and gained experience in research.”

-In pursuit of a graduate education that aligned with his innate passion for history, Paul Constantine was drawn to The College at Brockport’s master’s program in history in 2011.
+In pursuit of a graduate education that aligned with his innate passion for history, Paul Constantine was drawn to SUNY Brockport’s master’s program in history in 2011.
 The Malta, NY, native had been working for an industrial manufacturing company for several years after earning his bachelor’s degree in business economics from SUNY Oneonta in 1990.
 “An opportunity presented itself in which I was able to take a step back, leave my old job, and pursue a new career path,” he said.
 A thirst for new opportunities, coupled with earning his graduate degree, set the foundation for Paul’s success in his current role at Genesee Brewing Company in Rochester, NY.

 Like many students, Paul gained exposure to his present work environment through an internship opportunity that presented itself while he was still enrolled in the master’s program.
 Paul was offered two internships during his second semester in the program – one at the Rochester Historical Society and the other at Genesee Brewing Company.
 He decided to take both as they both fit his interests.

 While working as an intern for Genesee, Paul put together content for a museum section of what would become the Brew House.
 His excitement surrounding the conception of the museum, as well as his long-lived adoration for home brewing, made the position all the more fun and interesting.